nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     These will be located in the `/etc/nginx/conf.d` folder for HTTP configurations.

-    Nginx will also ADD another HTTP Header for you, so you can track the requests/responses.
+    NGINX will also ADD another HTTP Header for you, so you can track the requests/responses.

     Here are the three new files, just copy/paste:

     ```nginx
-    # Nginx 4 Azure - na.example.com.conf
+    # NGINX 4 Azure - na.example.com.conf
     # Chris Akker, Shouvik Dutta, Adam Currier - Jan 2025
-    # Nginx Server Block for GeoIP Continent Routing
+    # NGINX Server Block for GeoIP Continent Routing
     #
     # North America Data Center
     #